-- What are potential negative risks that may impact the profit margins for this case?
+- What are the potential negative risks that may impact the profit margins for this case?

-If, however, it’s a brand-new area, adding some contingency to the expected profit margin will enable a law firm to protect themselves from a loss-making engagement.
+If, however, it’s a brand-new area, adding some contingency to the expected profit margin will enable a law firm to protect itself from a loss-making engagement.

 Tracking Report and Effective Budget Assignment Progress

 Though winning new business is important within any firm, strategically tracking each new and ongoing engagement is the key to continued success when effectively pricing legal engagements.
 Tracking each instance of engagements can lead to originating accurate estimates, ensuring profit lines, aligning and maintaining budgets to company goals, and overall – high-quality profit margins.
-This same process aides in predicting changes to the project scope, deliverable accountability, inclusion of additional resources prior to demand, and overall increased profitability.
+This same process helps predict changes to the project scope, deliverable accountability, inclusion of additional resources prior to demand, and overall increased profitability.